ycechungAI/goose/documentation/docs/guides/managing-goose-sessions.md

 ## Name Session
 <Tabs groupId="interface">
     <TabItem value="ui" label="Goose Desktop" default>
-        Within the Desktop app, sessions are automatically named using the current timestamp in the format `YYYYMMDD_HHMMSS`.
-Goose also provides a description of the session based on context.
+        Within the Desktop app, sessions are automatically named based on the context of your initial prompt.
     </TabItem>
     <TabItem value="cli" label="Goose CLI">
         By default, Goose names your session using the current timestamp in the format `YYYYMMDD_HHMMSS`.
 If you'd like to provide a specific name, this is where you'd do so.
 For example to name your session `react-migration`, you would run: